Life is nonlinear – My unreleased, lost mixtapes – A Nigerian Rap Superstar.

 Two.
 As intimated in my first and second sentences, astound by my improvements, I did not fail to fantasize about becoming a Nigerian Rap Superstar with all the flashing lights.

 But Nope!
-In case you are wondering I am no rap superstar 😊 and I as I writing these lines, I am struggling to stop thinking about the lab experiments I need to run tomorrow morning.
+In case you are wondering I am no rap superstar 😊 and as I am writing these lines, I am struggling to stop thinking about my lab experiments I need to run tomorrow morning.

 These days, much of the fantasies are directed towards writing a deep, splashing philosophical/psychological treatise on the human nature.